coderedcorp/cr-sendmail-django/README.md

 SENDMAIL_BINARY = "/path/to/sendmail"
 ```

+NOTE: this package does not send mail on its own.
+It requires a fully configured Mail Transport Agent (MTA) on your server.
+Only use this package if you have configured an MTA such as `exim`, `postfix`, etc. on your server.
+CodeRed Cloud hosting *does* provide a fully functional MTA with paid plans; however other providers such as AWS, Azure, Digital Ocean, Heroku, etc. do not by default.

 ## Logging

 This package uses Python logging to logger named `cr-sendmail-django`.
 To see log output, configure [Django logging](https://docs.djangoproject.com/en/stable/howto/logging/).